NervanaSystems/ngraph/doc/sphinx/source/testing-libngraph.rst

 * `Chainer`_,
 * `PyTorch`_,
 * `Caffe2`_, and

-* ... .

-..
-Frameworks not yet written / algorithms that do not yet exist
+* Frameworks not yet written (for algorithms that do not yet exist).

 .. _GTest framework: https://github.com/google/googletest.git
 .. _MXNet: http://mxnet.incubator.apache.org/